 Overall, it's well-balanced(if a bit heavy), the design feels perfectly of its time, controls are stripped down to just what you need, and most fall right where your fingers expect them.
 It’s clear Konica was aiming to make a serious mark here.

-I apologize in advance to the lab techs who have to scan my rolls out of this.
+I apologize in advance to the lab techs who have to scan these rolls

 Format 35mm SLR - Full Frame & Half Frame